ralphv/gallifrey-rules/docusaurus/docs/getting-started/sample-app-namespace-schema.md

 * `$consumers`: is your list of consumers.
 Usually you should have at least one.
 In this example, we have a single consumer named `new-orders-consumer`, of type `kafka`.
 It's event dispatcher is `new-order-dispatcher`.
 The [dispatcher code lives here](https://github.com/ralphv/gallifrey-rules-sample/blob/main/src/modules/providers/NewOrdersDispatcher.ts#L16).
-If you check the code you can see how the kafka message comes in and how we translate it into a [Gallifrey-Rules event](https://github.com/ralphv/gallifrey-rules/blob/main/src/GallifreyEventType.ts#L4).
+If you check the code you can see how the kafka message comes in and how we translate it into a [Gallifrey Rules event](https://github.com/ralphv/gallifrey-rules/blob/main/src/GallifreyEventType.ts#L4).
 * Under each consumer you have a config which might be different for different types of consumers.
 In this example, it's of type [interface KafkaConsumerConfig](https://github.com/ralphv/gallifrey-rules/blob/main/src/KafkaConsumer.ts#L309)